timbold/loom/README.md

 Installing FreeType
 -------------------

-The map renderer uses the FreeType font engine to measure label text.
+The map renderer uses the FreeType font engine to measure label text and the TT Norms Pro font bundled under `data/fonts` for rendering.
 Install the development package for your platform:

 ### Debian/Ubuntu